anki2jain/global_network/README.md

 * Wrap only those widgets where you need to show "connection error screen"

-# How screen look after using this?
+# How does the screen look like after using this?

 <img src="https://raw.githubusercontent.com/anki2jain/global_network/master/images/fullscreen.jpeg" width="300" height="500">